lucapdr01/lucapdr01/README.md

 ### :woman_technologist: About Me :
 I am a Blockchain Developer from Italy. <br/>
- In the last 2 years, I worked as a Blockchain Developer in startups realizing landing pages in Reactjs and integrating web3 services.
+ In the last 2 years, I worked as a Blockchain Developer in startups realizing frontends with React, backends with Nodejs and integrating Web3 services.
  I'm also the co-founder of Logyq Protocol : a supply chain tracking protocol native on the Cardano ecosystem built with the help of a 45.000$ investmet by the Cardano Foundation